LNS98/anomaly-detection/README.md

 The final model was then refactored in a object-oriented way and made into a class.
 This makes the model much more usable for production purposes such that methods, for example for predicting, can be easily called from the class.
 Flask was used to create the back-end for the app as it is one of the most widely used frameworks built for the python language.
 In the main api file, a 'predict' function is used to POST predicitions made from the model after data, fed in JSON format, is posted to the app.
 The app is built using docker, such that is can be easily deployed and built.
 To build the app one can simply run the shell comand found in the home of the directory.

-### testing
+### Testing
 The app is tested some sample data taken from the original dataset and converted into a JSON format.
-NOTE: more tests should be made to make sure the app performs robustly against different inputs.
+More tests should be done in the future to make sure the app performs robustly against different inputs.